Capturing sets of ordinals by normal ultrapowers: The capturing property at the least measurable cardinal

 \begin{enumerate} \item \(p\) is a condition in the Cohen forcing \(\Add(\gamma,\delta)\), seen as filling in \(\delta\) many columns of height \(\gamma\) with 0s and 1s.
-We will denote by \(\supp(p)\subseteq\delta\) the set of indices of the nonempty columns of \(p\). \item \(p\) is a uniform condition, meaning that all of its nonempty columns have the same height.\footnote{This requirement is not crucial for the argument, but it does make the poset slightly nicer than otherwise, for example \(<\kappa\)-closed.} \item \(Z\) is a subset of the ladder system \(\vec{X}\) and each ladder \(z\in Z\) is a subset of \(\supp(p)\). \end{enumerate}
+We will denote by \(\supp(p)\subseteq\delta\) the set of indices of the nonempty columns of \(p\). \item \(p\) is a uniform condition, meaning that all of its nonempty columns have the same height. \item \(Z\) is a set of ladders from the ladder system \(\vec{X}\) and each ladder \(z\in Z\) is a subset of \(\supp(p)\). \end{enumerate}